MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/advanced-xbox-live-sandboxes.md

 ## Initial setup for a title

-A title is born in the Xbox Developer Portal (XDP) or Partner Center.
+A title is born in the Partner Center.
-This document covers titles born in XDP.
 Titles are assigned a title ID, product ID and a service configuration ID (SCID).

-In this new world, a title or product on its own doesn’t mean anything to Xbox Live.
+A title or product on its own doesn’t mean anything to Xbox Live.
-Because we must support simultaneous retail and development use of a single title, we must support *instancing* of titles in order to make and maintain the necessary distinctions.
+To support simultaneous retail and development use of a single title, Partner Center supports *instancing* of titles in order to make and maintain the necessary distinctions.
 An instance of a title resides in a sandbox and this is where sandboxes come in.

-In order to create a title on XDP, a publisher creates a product group, specifies the genre for the product group, and then creates individual products within it.
+In order to create a title at Partner Center, a publisher creates a product group, specifies the genre for the product group, and then creates individual products within it.
-(For more details, refer to the XDP documentation.)
-The following diagram illustrates the relationships between a product group, a product, a product instance, and a sandbox.

 Figure 2.
 The relationships between a product group, a product, a product instance, and a sandbox.